-Our management, with the participation and supervision of our Chief Executive Officer and our Chief Financial Officer, have evaluated our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) as of the end of the period covered by this Quarterly Report on Form 10-Q. Based on that evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, as of the end of the period covered by this Quarterly Report on Form 10-Q. Based on that evaluation, our disclosure controls and procedures were not effective due to the material weaknesses in our internal control over financial reporting described below.
-However, after giving full consideration to such material weaknesses, and the additional analyses and other procedures that we performed to ensure that our condensed consolidated financial statements included in this Quarterly Report were prepared in accordance with U.S. GAAP, our management has concluded that our consolidated financial statements present fairly, in all material respects, our financial position, results of operations and cash flows for the periods disclosed in conformity with U.S. GAAP.
+Our management, with the participation and supervision of our Chief Executive Officer and our Chief Financial Officer, have evaluated our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) as of the end of the period covered by this Quarterly Report on Form 10-Q/A. Based on that evaluation, our Chief Executive Officer and Chief Financial Officer have concluded that, as of the end of the period covered by this Quarterly Report on Form 10-Q/A, our disclosure controls and procedures were not effective due to the material weaknesses in our internal control over financial reporting described below.
+Such material weaknesses contributed to the restatements of our financial statements as described in this Amendment No. 1 to our Quarterly Report on Form 10-Q/A for the three and six months ended June 30, 2023 and in Amendment No. 1 to our Quarterly Report on Form 10-Q/A for the three and nine months ended September 30, 2023.
+As restated, our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q/A were prepared in accordance with U.S. GAAP, and our management has concluded that such restated consolidated financial statements present fairly, in all material respects, our financial position, results of operations and cash flows for the periods disclosed in conformity with U.S. GAAP.